beacon-biosignals/StableHashTraits.jl/README.md

 Most of the behaviors described below can be customized/changed by using your own hash [`StableHashTraits.@context`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context), which can be passed as the second argument to [`stable_hash`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_hash).
 StableHashTraits tries to defer to StructTypes for most defaults instead of making more opinionated choices.

-The order of NamedTuple pairs does not matter, because `NamedTuple` has a struct type of `UnorderedStruct`.
+The order of NamedTuple pairs does not matter, because `NamedTuple` has a struct type of `UnorderedStruct`:

 ```julia
 stable_hash((;a=1,b=2); version=4) == stable_hash((;b=2,a=1); version=4)
 ```

-Two structs with the same fields and name hash equivalently, because the default struct type is `UnorderedStruct`.
+Two structs with the same fields and name hash equivalently, because the default struct type is `UnorderedStruct`:

 ```julia
 module A